Go directly to the content

 Conclusion

 Light therapy is a powerful, scientifically supported way to improve your sleep.
-By using morning light and red light in the evening, you can restore your biological clock, support melatonin production, and wake up feeling refreshed.
+By smartly using morning light and red light in the evening, you can reset your biological clock, support your melatonin production, and wake up refreshed.

 Red light is safe, relaxing, and a valuable addition to your evening routine.